 There is an exception for when commercial collateral may be included in the Cover Pool even in a situation where the loan-to-value ratio is exceeding 60 per cent. of the market value of the collateral, but not exceeding 70 per cent.
-The exception is applicable, in the aforementioned situation, if the value of the Cover Pool exceeds the minimum level required (see matching requirements below), by at least 10 per cent.
-This applies also in relation to agricultural collateral, which pursuant to the Amendments is removed as a separate category with a separately defined loan-to-value ratio and is instead considered as commercial collateral.
+The exception is applicable, in the aforementioned situation, if the value of the Cover Pool exceeds the minimum level required (see "Matching requirements" below), by at least 10 per cent.
+This applies also in relation to agricultural and forestry collateral, which pursuant to the Covered Bonds Act is considered as commercial collateral.